lflobo/mjson-udf/README.md

 If you are planing on installing it, you need to know before hand the <tt>plugin</tt> directory of you MySQL/MariaDB installation.
 For instance, if you use Centos, your mysql <tt>plugin_dir</tt> is something like - <tt>/usr/lib64/mysql/plugin/</tt>.

-You need to instal the <tt>jansson</tt> library for the udf to work.
+You need to install the <tt>jansson</tt> library for the udf to work.
 Using cmake you define the install prefix and build.
 In the root of the project you can issue:

 ```bash